sledorze/morphic-ts/README.md

 const AnotherPerson = summonESBASTJ(Person) // Reinterpreter using another summoner (thus generating different type classes)
 ```

-However, it is often desirable to override fastcheck via a config, for instance, to generate realistic arbitraries (here the name with alphabetic letters and a min/max length or a birthdate in the past).
+However, it is often desirable to override fastcheck via a config, for instance, to generate realistic arbitration (here the name with alphabetic letters and a min/max length or a birth date in the past).

 Doing so means that one needs to add a config for fastcheck when defining the `Person` members Morphs, thus, including the fastcheck lib.